Medically Reviewed By: Dr. Kiran Iqbal, MBBS. B.Sc

 Stress fractures are common in people who have Osteoporosis because the disease causes bones to weaken.
 Also, some medications prescribed to Osteoporosis patients cause bones to become brittle, which leads to fractures.

-I know this personally because a few years ago I developed stress fractures in my femurs caused by the Osteoporosis medication I was taking.
+I know this personally because a few years ago I developed stress fractures in my femur caused by the Osteoporosis medication I was taking.

 These stress fractures can be quite painful and should be treated so they don’t result in a complete fracture.
 My stress fractures resulted in complete fractures across both femurs.
 It took years, two surgeries, and physical therapy to recover.